The old methods of demand generation won’t work in the always-online era.

 Avery Dennison found that procurement teams were only the key decision makers in a limited set of repurchasing situations.
 Line engineers, packaging designers and marketers played a crucial role whenever manufacturing changes, packaging design innovation or new product innovation were involved.
 While procurement teams prioritised unit cost and financial terms, the engineers were concerned with manufacturing run speed and changeover times; marketing and package designers cared most about the ability of the label to make an impact through colour, materials and special shapes.
 These priorities varied by industry.
 Graphic impact was not as important for pharmaceuticals, for instance, while bottling run speed was crucial in beverages.

-The firm channelled these learnings into online content and in-person experiences such as an innovation workshop tailored to different decision makers within each vertical.
+The firm channelled these learning into online content and in-person experiences such as an innovation workshop tailored to different decision makers within each vertical.
 The effort paid off handsomely, more than tripling their pipeline of leads and boosting conversion by over 40 percent.

 Initial supplier interaction is crucial because it starts a process of engagement with multiple decision makers and influencers.
 Attention capture must provide sufficient relevance for the initial contact to involve others at their company.
 To break through the noise, effective B2B demand generators tailor attention-grabbing efforts to the target’s context.